Finding a home - Conveyancing - First time buyer

 This is especially relevant if you're purchasing a new build, enquire if there's flexibility in the amount of ground rent to be paid.
 Clarify whether this negotiation should occur through your conveyancer, management agent or directly with the developer.

-• What are the long term implications?
+• What are the long term implications of ground rent?

 Consider how the ground rent may affect future property value and resale?
 Be aware of how these costs could impact your investment over time.
 Ask for examples of recent amendments to the ground rent to get a sense of potential changes in future.

-How long is a lease?
+How long is a lease on a leasehold property?

 The length of a lease varies and can be up to 999 years.
 Before you buy a leasehold property, it’s essential to find out how long is left on the lease.
 If it has fewer than 80 years remaining it may be necessary for either you or the seller to extend it before progressing.